tc39/proposal-shadowrealm/explainer.md

 This alternative was discarded for two main reasons:

 1. There are existing mechanism to achieve this today in both browsers, and nodejs.
-E.g.: cross domain iframes, workers, etc. They seem to be good enough when asynchronous communication is sufficient to implement the feature.
+E.g.: cross-origin iframes, workers, etc. They seem to be good enough when asynchronous communication is sufficient to implement the feature.
-2. Asynchronous communication is a deal-breaker for many use-cases, specially when security is __not__ an issue, and sometimes it just added complexity for cases where a same-process Realm is sufficient.
+2. Asynchronous communication is a deal-breaker for many use-cases, specifically when security is __not__ an issue, and sometimes it just added complexity for cases where a same-process Realm is sufficient.

-E.g. Google AMP run in a cross domain iframe, and just want more control about what code they executed in that cross domain application.
+E.g. Google AMP run in a cross-origin iframe, and just want more control about what code they executed in that cross-origin application.

 There are some identified challenges explained within the current use cases for ShadowRealms such as the [WorkerDOM Virtualization challenge for Google AMP](#DOMVirtualization) and the current use of [JSDOM and Node VM modules](#JSDOMvmModules) that would be better placed using an interoperable ShadowRealm API as presented by this proposal.

+## <a name='Security'></a>Security

+__ShadowRealms, by design, cannot securely run *untrusted* code.__ While claims to the contrary have been made in the past, we *strongly discourage* using ShadowRealms for this purpose.

+While direct cross-realm object access is disabled, ShadowRealms by design share a heap and thus a process.
+Attackers can read cross-realm memory using timing attacks (e.g. [Spectre](https://leaky.page/)) without relying on any exploits in the JavaScript engine.
+Attackers leveraging exploits can go further and freely write cross-realm memory.
+The design goals of ShadowRealms make it fundamentally impossible for JavaScript engines to improve on this situation.

+In some exotic cases where security is already compromised for other reasons, this might be acceptable.
+For example in IOT, where many devices might not have process boundaries at all.
+In such cases, running untrusted code in *any* fashion would be insecure and using ShadowRealms would not worsen the situation.

 ## <a name='UseCases'></a>Use Cases

 These are some of the key use cases where The ShadowRealm API becomes very useful and important:

-- Third Party Scripts
+- Trusted Third Party Scripts
 - Code Testing
 - Codebase segmentation
 - Template libraries